arista-netdevops-community/gnmi_demo_with_arista_eos/README.md

 - copy all the yang files from Openconfig into one directory (see above repository for detailled instructions)
 - move to that directory and run this command to convert the YANG module openconfig-bgp.yang into the Python module oc_bgp.py
   - `pyang --plugindir $VIRTUAL_ENV/lib/python3.7/site-packages/pyangbind/plugin -f pybind -o oc_bgp.py openconfig-bgp.yang`

+##### Instructions:

-- From the directory that has the python module oc_bgp.py, execute the following python code in order to generate an OC configuration
+From the directory that has the python module oc_bgp.py, execute the following python code in order to generate an OC configuration

 ```
 from oc_bgp import openconfig_bgp